-Welcome to a huge list of psychological pricing strategies.
+Welcome to a huge list of pricing tactics.

-Whether you’re marketing a new product, selling items on eBay, or negotiating a deal on your house, you’ll learn 42 pricing tactics to (a) make your price seem lower, and (b) motivate people to purchase.
+Whether you’re marketing a new product, selling items on eBay, or negotiating a deal on your house, you’ll learn 42 psychological tricks to (a) make your price seem lower, and (b) motivate people to purchase.

 “All our knowledge has its origin in our perceptions.”